 Canyonlands National Park

-THE HORSESHOE CANYON section of Canyonlands is twenty miles northwest of the Maze.
+HORSESHOE CANYONThis section of Canyonlands National Park is twenty miles northwest of the Maze.
 Hundreds of ancient Indian pictographs dating back as far as 2,000 B.C. highlight this area of the park.
 Getting to this five-mile area of the park requires a 31-mile trip along the unpaved road also known as Robbers Roost Road, which can be reached from UT-24.

 GOOGLE MAPSClick on the link to view a Canyonlands Map.
 Lake Powell is also accessible through this region.
 Click on the link to learn more.